rf/mockti/README.md

 You'll probably want to require() some of the code in your `Resources` folder.
 Currently I have my project setup with a `test` folder which has a couple tests;
-these require code out of Resources after requiring `tock`.
+these require code out of Resources after requiring `mockti`.
 Then, I attempt requests, make assertions, etc.

 ## Future ideas